FSDSTR1023/mongoose-exercices/README.md

 const mongoose = require("mongoose");

 // CREATE A SCHEMA - defines the shape of the documents const userSchema = new mongoose.Schema({
   firstName: String,
-lastName: String
+  lastName: String,
 });

 // CREATE THE MODEL